BharatSeva/BharatSeva-Plus-User-Interface/CONTRIBUTING.md

 - Ensure your PR passes all tests and linting checks (if any).

 ### 10. Merging the PR
-Once your PR is approved, it will be merged into the main repository, and ```hacktoberfest-accepted``` label will be added.
+Once your PR is approved, it will be merged into the main repository.
 Congratulations on your contribution! 🎉